5-Day Silent Meditation Retreats

 Frequently Asked Questions

-How long is the retreat?
+What is the format of the retreat?

 Does this retreat fulfill a prerequisite to become an MBSR teacher?

-How long are meditation periods?
+How long do meditation periods last?

-Are most meditations guided?
+Are meditations guided?

 Will there be dialogue between instructors and participants?